Darwin Falls in Death Valley National Park

 Following the same route back to the parking area took us less than 30 minutes, even though we kept stopping along the way for one last chance to immerse ourselves in the scenery.
 Both my husband and I agreed that Darwin Falls was the highlight of our Death Valley National Park adventure.
 On the way back home, we discussed how we were both able to recharge and rejuvenate our souls after this short little hike!
 We are people who definitely prefer being surrounded by lush green nature and Death Valley was a bit too hostile and dry for our liking.
 Even still, we could not agree more that our trip through Death Valley National Park was a truly remarkable one.
 The unconventional, yet spectacular beauty of Death Valley is something that we have not encountered before and we were so grateful we had the chance to take this trip.

 As we drove back home, we did not have any big grand hikes planned for a while as this hike was planned last minute, who knows where this year will take us!
-Definitely looking forward to all the upcoming adventures in our attempt to complete 52 hikes in 52 weeks!
-In the meantime, you may also want to JOIN THE 52 HIKE CHALLENGE for Yourself!
+Definitely looking forward to all the upcoming adventures!
+In the meantime, let me know in the comments below if you have ever been to Death Valley National Park!

 11 Comments